vfarcic/docker-flow/README.md

 ### Deploying a new release without downtime

 Let's imagine that we want to deploy a new release of the service.
 We do not want to have any downtime so we'll continue using the *blue-green* process.
 Since the current release is *blue*, the new one will be named *green*.
-Downtime will be avoided by running the new release (*green*) in parallel with the old one (*blue*) and only after it is fully up and running, reconfigure the proxy so that all requests are sent to the new release.
+Downtime will be avoided by running the new release (*green*) in parallel with the old one (*blue*) and after it is fully up and running, reconfigure the proxy so that all requests are sent to the new release.
 Only after the proxy is reconfigured, we want the old release to stop running and release the resources it was using.
 We can accomplish all that by running a `docker-flow` command.
 However, this time we'll leverage the [docker-flow.yml](https://github.com/vfarcic/docker-flow/blob/master/docker-flow.yml) file that already has some of the arguments we used before.

 The content of the [docker-flow.yml](https://github.com/vfarcic/docker-flow/blob/master/docker-flow.yml) is as follows.